LiberTEM/LiberTEM/docs/source/tips.rst

 --------------------

 As there is no built-in authentication yet, LiberTEM should not listen on a network port where untrusted parties have access.
-You can use ssh port forwarding from `localhost` instead to access LiberTEM from a different computer.
+You can use ssh port forwarding from :code:`localhost` instead to access LiberTEM from a different computer.

 For example with conda: